 The largest of Africa’s Big 5 the elephant is the heavyweight of Africa’s Big 5.
 The largest land mammal on the planet, an adult bull can weigh in at 6 tonnes, is 3 metres tall and upto 7 meters long!

 They’re huge and yet appear so gentle and quiet.
-You’ll hear deep rumbling sounds as the communicate with each other and if you’re lucky to encounter a family, you can sit quietly and watch them interacting with each other for hours.
+You’ll hear deep rumbling sounds as they communicate with each other and if you’re lucky to encounter a family, you can sit quietly and watch them interacting with each other for hours.
 An absolute delight.

 Keep your voice low, don’t make any loud noises and don’t intrude.
 If an elephant starts flapping its ears, shaking its head and throwing dust around, it’s a good sign they’re probably a little pissed off.
-Time to give them some space!

 African Cape Buffalo